johnsonchmatc/madisoncollege_ruby_on_rails/syllabus.md

 **Blackboard:** A Blackboard course site has been created for this class.
 You can access this course by logging in to the following page:  [https://blackboard.madisoncollege.edu/](https://blackboard.madisoncollege.edu/)

 Madison College Blackboard Student Support information: [http://madisoncollege.edu/blackboard-help](http://madisoncollege.edu/blackboard-help).
-Consult your instructor for support with Blackboard problems
+Consult me for support with Blackboard problems

 Computer difficulties are not a long-term excuse for non-participation.
 If you experience problems with your computer, call the computer help desk at (608) 243-4444 or toll-free at (866) 277-4445.
 They can talk you through fixing many, many problems.